Yuva-fab/fabzero/monofabSRM20.md

 Milling Made Easy with a User-Friendly VPanel.<br>
 Following Softwares SRP Player, MODELA Player 4, ClickMill and SF Edit2 are require to editing, scaling and milling.<br>
 # Procedure for PC board print <br>
---Open the KICAD application
+--Open the KICAD application<br>
---File --> NEW
+--File --> NEW<br>
---Click on Schematic Layout Editor
+--Click on Schematic Layout Editor<br>
---New Eeschema will open. then Select the components and --Voltages with Proper connections.
+--New Eeschema will open. then Select the components and --Voltages with Proper connections.<br>
 # Following is the PC board printed at FAB LAB. <br>

-# Following are the Specifications of 3D WOX Printer<br>